tvieregge/notes/the_mind_illuminated.md

 take" this place anymore; "I'm not" good/fast/smat enough etc.

 Not sure on unsefulness of catecories.
 See page 67 details on them.

+5 hinderances lead to 7 problems.
+A useful table of the problems and their solutions is on pg 77.
+Thses problems are:

+* Procrastination and resistance to training
+* Distractions, forgetting
+* Impatience
+* Monkey-Mind
+* Self-Doubt
+* Dullness, drowsiness
+* Phisical discomfort